Some couples simply just work.

 There was the actor thing, of course, and their shared desire to keep the truly sacred details private while still turning out on carpets for glitzy events such as the Met Gala, the Golden Globe and the Cannes Film Festival—even a White House State Dinner to honor Canadian Prime Minister Justin Trudeau.

-They shared a predilection for life outside Hollywood, specifically on their two-acre farm outside New York City, purchased so daughters James, 4, and Inez, 3, and their newest arrival, could enjoy an unfettered, paparazzi-free existence.
+They shared a predilection for life outside Hollywood, specifically on their two-acre farm outside New York City, purchased so daughters James, 5, Inez, 4, and 14-month-old Betty could enjoy an unfettered, paparazzi-free existence.
 To date, the eldest two have been spotted exactly once, at Reynolds' December 2016 Hollywood Walk of Fame ceremony, because, as Lively explained, "Ryan had a nice, normal upbringing, and we want our kids to have the same normal life that we had.
 We don't ever want to rob them of what we had, because we'd feel really selfish."

 "The fact that he lived so much before we got together, he's the exact realized person that he should be," Lively wisely gushed to Vogue in 2014.
 "And so I get to share my life with the person he's become, and we get to grow from there."